Akash took just one wicket in that innings.

 –

-Former India cricketer Ajay Jadeja strongly criticised Akash Deep on Sony Sports Network’s Hindi show, questioning the timing and intent behind his celebration.
-He pointed out that Akash had already conceded 40 runs in 5 overs and the wicket of Duckett was more due to a poor shot than quality bowling.
+Former India cricketer Ajay Jadeja strongly criticised Akash Deep on Sony Sports Network’s Hindi show.
+He questioned the timing and intent behind his celebration.
+He pointed out that Akash had already conceded 40 runs in five overs.
+The wicket of Duckett was more due to a poor shot than quality bowling.
 Jadeja felt the celebration didn’t suit the context, especially with both England openers tearing into the Indian bowlers at nearly seven runs per over.

 With India having posted just 224 in the first innings and England racing to 92 in just 13 overs, Jadeja believed Akash was celebrating without any real awareness of the match situation, focusing more on the wicket than its impact on the game.